leboeuf/xml2psql/README.md

 ## Usage

-Usage: `xml2psql ./path-to-xml-file`
+Usage: `xml2psql ./path-to-schema-xml-file [./path-to-seed-sql-file]`

+The optional seed file is an SQL file that will be executed as-is after the schema has been created.
 The XML file must have a structure similar to the following:

 ```
 <xml2psql>